macnick/mapply/README.md

 2. By clicking the trash icon next to a workout you can delete it.
 It is removed from the list and the localStorage.
 3. Workout, Running and Cycling classes are in a separate file.
 4. Fixed the Date reset to today problem.
 All dates are being saved and restored correctly.
 5. Add map control to select which kind of map display.
-Available option are Streets, Satellite, Hybrid, and Terrain
+Available options are Streets, Satellite, Hybrid, and Terrain

 ## What is next